FlakM/blog/content/posts/rust_interview_questions.md

 ### What does borrow do in rust?

-More often then not we want to access some value without taking the ownership.
+More often than not we want to access some value without taking the ownership.
 Rust allows us to do this safely using borrowing (during the compilation the borrow checker tests if all rules are obeyed).